andrewcbuensalida/formik-yup-form/README.md

 this will update all tracking branches, then merge the tracking branch that corresponds with the one you are on to make sure, do git remote -v
+This will merge remote master into local mymaster, then merge mymaster into current branch. dont do this. git pull origin master:mymaster

 //////////////////////////////
 git branch